NordicPlayground/nrf51-ble-dfu-symmetric-signing/README.md

 This has the benefit of having a unique HMAC per device, but requires more logistics (increased complexity often equals reduced security).

 Per default, dfu_init_hmac_sha256 expects the secret key  to already be present in UICR.
 Specifically in the upper part of the CUSTOMER section of UICR (starting at address 0x100010E0).
 The included script generates an init packet (.dat) and a key.hex file with the corresponding memory placement, based on an input firmware image and input key.

+Benefits of secret key approach:
+- Efficient
+- Simpler implementation than asymmetric algorithms
+- Typically shorter key lengths than asymmetric algorithms, requiring less memory
+- Secret key programmed in production, no key distribution/certificate management required in firmware

+Drawbacks of secret key approach:
+- Authentication fails if secret key is exposed
+  - Main application has access to the same memory and could by accident leak the key.
+  - Difficult to safely update secret key if it's compromised

 How to implement HMAC in bootloader
 -----------------------------------
 - Add hmac_sha256.c and sha2.c to your object list, and the corresponding header files to your include path
+- Add the following defines: BYTE_ORDER=LITTLE_ENDIAN SHA2_USE_INTTYPES_H
 - Replace dfu_init_template.c with dfu_init_hmac_sha256.c
 - Adjust the bootloader memory settings in order to accommodate the increased code size (expect increase by 4 flash pages).
 Note: BOOTLOADER_REGION_START in dfu_types.h must be updated to reflect the new placement.
+ - Typically: Start address: 0x3C000, Size: 0x5000
 - NOTE: If your application is using the persistent storage area right beneath bootloader memory area this must be adjusted as well.

 About this project